ckonda/tray_robot/README.md

 ### To run the app:

-First ensure all dependencis are installed.
+First ensure all dependencies are installed.

 `install npm`